 He couldn’t stop talking, asking us questions in rapid-fire, not always waiting for the answer, smiling, relishing every mile of his unusual fare.
 At one point, he apologized for his English skills, saying, “I am sorry ma’am that I am not better educated!
 I wish I speak better English for you!”
 I assured him his English was great, and he beamed.
 It was.
 (As I would come to find out in the coming days, English language is a big social and economic dividing line in Indian society.)

-When he dropped us off at the hotel, it must have only been 15 minutes later, judging from the meter, but it seemed like we had both been in the car for hours joking together, and that the ride was over in a flash, too soon.
+When he dropped us off at the hotel, it must have only been 15 minutes later, judging from the meter, but it seemed like hours.
+And now, the ride was over too soon.
 He asked me, a bit shyly, to pose for a picture with him: “You know, for the lifetime memories.”

 I’m addicted to this feeling.
 The anticipation of the unknown.
 But it only exists at this moment in a journey, when everything is still new, unusual, scary, thrilling, uncomfortable.
 It is what keeps travelers like us on the road, in search of new places and people that can slow down the relentless forward push of the clock with moments like these, what our taxi driver called “lifetime memories.”
 Those times when days might as well be months.
 When a passing conversation with someone you will never meet again becomes part of the way you now see and understand the world.

-Curled up in bed, TVs from open windows close by blasting foreign words and music above the din of the rattling air conditioning in my room, I could barely sleep, wondering what tomorrow would bring.
-But I also didn’t want to fall asleep because then the first day would be over, and I knew that I would only get to go to India for the first time once in my life.
+Curled up in bed, TVs from open windows in neighboring apartments blasting foreign words and music above the din of the rattling air conditioning in my room, I could barely sleep, wondering what tomorrow would bring.
+But I also didn’t want to fall asleep.
+Tomorrow, the first day would be over, and I knew that I would only get to go to India for the first time once in my life.